 Easy ways to save money on groceries.
 Let’s face it, we all have to eat each and every single day.
 And so do our spouses and our kids.
 That’s a lot of food purchasing every week.
 Especially if you’re also having to buy expensive infant formula, or if you have a teen or preteen that eats everything in the house as soon as you put it all away, it’s a great idea to know how to save money on groceries.

 All of those food costs can quickly add up.
 When you throw in the occasional dinners out or delivery, it gets super expensive quickly.
-I have three kids myself, and I’m not sure who eats the most-my just turned four-year-old daughter or my ten-year-old son.
+I have three kids myself, and I’m not sure who eats the most-my five-year-old daughter or my eleven-year-old son.
 It’s a close tie.

 This post contains affiliate links, if you click through the links I may earn a commission at no cost to you.
 Thank you for your support.

 Believe it or not, there are a lot of ways that you can save money on groceries.
 I want to share some great grocery buying tips to help you save money.
 Tips that I myself have used and reaped many rewards from.
 Saving money is great, especially when it’s on items that you absolutely have to get.
 This will also allow you to splurge on other things or continue saving money whether it be for an emergency fund, kids college, whatever you may want to save for.

 Look online or in the newspaper for your favorite stores’ weekly ad circulars.
 See what’s on sale before you go and make a list based on that, minus things you absolutely have to get and are in dire need of.
 This also allows you to search for money-saving coupons which will help you to save even more.
 Most grocery stores have loyalty programs where you can use their coupons online and earn points to save on future purchases.
 Be sure to check with your favorite stores to find out what extra savings and programs that they offer.